cncf/velocity/README.md

 ...
 ```

-Generates 2 output files:
+This tool generates 2 output files:
-- 1st is a motion data from each file with given label
+- 1st is a motion data from each file with a given label
 - 2nd is cumulative sum of data, so 1st label contains data from 1st label, 2nd contains 1st+2nd, 3rd=1st+2nd+3rd ... last = sum of all data.
-Labels are summed in alphabetical order so if using months please use "YYYYMM" or "YYYY-MM" that will give correct results, and not "MM/YYYY" that will for example swap "2/2016" and "1/2017"
+Labels are summed in alphabetical order.
+When your data is divided by months, please use "YYYYMM" or "YYYY-MM" format to receive correct results, and not "MM/YYYY" which will, for example, swap "2/2016" and "1/2017"

 Output formats of 1st and 2nd files are identical.

-First column is data file generated by `analysis.rb` another column is label that will be used as "time" for google sheets motion chart
+The first column is a data file generated by `analysis.rb`.
+The following column is a label that will be used as "time" for google sheets motion chart
-Output is in format:
+Output has this format:
 ```
 project,url,label,activity,comments,prs,commits,issues,authors,sum_activity,sum_comments,sum_prs,sum_commits,sum_issues,sum_authors
 Kubernetes,kubernetes.io,2016-01,6289,5211,548,199,331,73,174254,136104,18264,8388,11498,373